Fast Striker: Release

 Fast Striker was first released by NG:Dev.Team for the Neo Geo MVS on June 30, 2010, while a limited edition included a soundtrack album.
 At 1560 megabits of data, it is one of the largest game developed for the Neo Geo platform.
 The MVS release supports software updates via a USB port and employs an anti-piracy system using proprietary hardware.

-A Dreamcast conversion dubbed Fast Striker 1.5 featuring an "Omake" game mode was first announced in publications such as Joystiq and Spanish magazine GamesTribune, before going gold in December 2010 with a tentative release date of December 21 of the same year.
-The Dreamcast version was released on December 28, 2010, in a Japanese-style DVD packaging as three editions; a regular edition, a deluxe edition limited to 1000 copies featuring an alternate cover art and a soundtrack enclosed with the game, as well as a pack containing both editions.
+A Dreamcast version dubbed Fast Striker 1.5 featuring an "Omake" game mode was released in December 2010.
+It was released as a Japanese-style DVD packaging in three editions; a regular edition, a deluxe edition limited to 1000 copies featuring an alternate cover art and a soundtrack enclosed with the game, as well as a pack containing both editions.
 An iOS version based on the Dreamcast port was released in North America on March 27, 2011, and later in Europe on April 22 of the same year.
 In 2013, a Neo Geo AES version limited to 150-200 copies was also released.

 In October 2018, Eastasiasoft published Fast Striker worldwide on PlayStation 4 and PlayStation Vita via PlayStation Network.
 Eastasiasoft also published a physical edition for both PS4 and PS Vita via Play-Asia in a special cardboard box with embossed art on the front.